DbToolsBundle/benchmark-app/README.md

 At repository root, you will find 4 backups, one for each connection, and ready to be anonymized.

-This repository also comes with a complete docker stack:
-* A php-fpm container
-* A Nginx container
-* Different database platforms containers:
-  * PostgreSQL
-  * MariaDb
-  * MySQL

-To start the app and launch anonymization on your local machine, follow these steps:
+This repository also comes with a complete docker stack, to start it and launch anonymization on your local machine, follow these steps:

 ```sh
   # Start up the docker stack